rackerlabs/design-system/_component_design/file-tile.md

 A file tile is part of a file handling workflow and is one approach you can use to indicate that a file has been uploaded to a control panel page.

 Use a file tile when you want to make the file more visually prominent.
-A file tile is also easier for a user to interact with.
+A file tile is also easy for a user to interact with.

 {% endcolumn %}